 Latest COVID-19 Information

-The Student Health Center will not provide medical care during the summer (except during orientation days on June 23, 24, 26 and 28).
-We will resume our regular hours on August 15.
+The Student Health Center will not be providing medical care during the summer (except during orientation days on June 23, 24, 26 and 28).
+We will resume our regular hours on August 15, 2022.

 Students in need of medical care after hours are to call Public Safety at 610-660-1111 for assistance.

 Any student with the following symptoms: fever, cough, or shortness of breath, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea, vomiting or diarrhea; or contact with a known or suspected COVID-19 case are encouraged to get tested for COVID-19.
 Symptoms may appear two to 14 days after exposure.
 Click here to order free COVID-19 rapid tests.

 All members of the Saint Joseph's community are required to complete the COVID-19 Positive Test Result Form immediately upon receipt of a positive test result.